Hofls/java-dependencies/README.md

 # java-dependencies-examples
 List of features:
+* ehcache - get speed for the price of data getting out of date (when spring cache is not enough)
-* embedded-postgress - Database tests with embedded postgress (when h2db is not enough)
+* embedded-postgress - database tests with embedded postgress (when h2db is not enough)
 *